KG-NINJA/openai-to-z-fuwa/README.md

 Z is humanity’s final door—the last mystery.
 In this project, AI and human intuition join hands to open it.

+## 🌏 An Outsider's Insight

+Sometimes, not knowing the exact etymology or cultural background allows for new interpretations and insights.
+As a Japanese participant, my outsider's intuition guided me to see the "Z" as hands opening doors—something perhaps less obvious to native speakers.

+I believe this fresh perspective is exactly what's needed in today's globally connected, interdisciplinary AI research.

 # OpenAI to Z: AI-Driven Exploration of Hidden Amazonian Ruins